 Please note that MariaDB 10.6.8 will no longer work with RHEL 9 or AlmaLinux 9, because some required dependencies are no longer available in the repositories of these Linux versions.
-Therefore, either use the MariaDB version provided by the official repositories of RHEL/AlmaLinux 9 or wait with the migration to RHEL/AlmaLinux 9 until we can recommend a later MariaDB version than 10.6.8.
+Also, MariaDB 10.6.8 does not work with Python 3.11, which is required by OpenEMM.
+For AlmaLinux 9 and Python 3.11, we use MariaDB 10.11.7 in our production environment and this version works fine for us.